The right way to use a Trigger Warning

 How to write a trigger warning?

-Trigger warning / Content warning: What are they and how to use them?
+Trigger warning / Content warning: What are they, and how to use them?

 If you have ever been on the Internet, you might have seen those mentions in an article, blog posts, social media, or others.
 What are they?
 In wording, TW stands for Trigger Warning, CW stands for Content Warning.
 But words aren’t enough to understand those small but essential acronyms.

 When posting on the Internet, one does not control their audience.
+And this is the main reason why it is so important to know, how to write a trigger warning.

 Trigger Warnings are here to prevent people who have experienced traumatic experiences to be exposed to something that might trigger a physical and/ or mental reaction.
 Trigger is the key word here.
 “Trigger*” is used to talk about PTSD and mental illness.
 “Triggered” and “offended/upset” are not the same concept.